 A Flower Filled Visit to a Remarkable Garden in Lauris

-It was a hot (did I say 35C hot?)
-Tuesday when I met my new friend Susan Manfull for lunch in Lauris, on a recommendation we chose La Table de Margot.
+It was hot (did I say 35C hot?)
+On Tuesday, when I met my new friend Susan Manfull for lunch in Lauris, we chose La Table de Margot on a recommendation.
 There is a shaded terrace located on the street, which is not of any concern as there appears to be little traffic on that road.
-The menu is short enough to fit on a blackboard or in the servers’ memory bank — essentially one plat de jour and several salades composes.
-Susan ordered the chicken with preserved lemon and couscous, a lunch-size tagine, that looked delicious.
-I opted for the Saint Jacques (scallops) tartare with a tomato salad; it was fresh, but a little lacking in flavour (read I love jalapeño and lime).
-We enjoyed our lunch and ate through a chunk of the afternoon chatting away.
+The menu is short enough to fit on a blackboard or in the servers’ memory bank — essentially one plat de jour and several salades composées.
+Susan ordered the chicken with preserved lemon and couscous, a delicious lunch-size tagine.
+I opted for Saint Jacques (scallops) tartare with a tomato salad; it was fresh but slightly lacking in flavour.
+We enjoyed our lunch and ate through a chunk of the afternoon, chatting away.

-I had never been to Lauris and now Susan had provided me with an excuse to visit.
-After lunch, I strolled through some of Lauris’ medieval streets looking for photo-ops.
+I had never been to Lauris, and now Susan had given me an excuse to visit.
+After lunch, I strolled through some of Lauris’ medieval streets, looking for photo ops.
 Human habitation in Lauris dates to prehistoric times.
-Through the ages with ready access to water and a defensive position on the crest of a hilltop this town clearly enjoyed the benefits of its strategic location.
+Through the ages, with ready access to water and a defensive position on the crest of a hilltop, this town clearly enjoyed the benefits of its strategic location.